Book Review: Our Moon Has Blood Clots by Rahul Pandita

 dropping in asking them to leave because the majority would not be able to

-While Our Moon Has Blood Clots is often discussed alongside trauma narratives from post-colonial or insurgency-affected regions, the story of the Kashmiri Pandits represents something uniquely alarming: in a country where Hindus are the majority, an entire community was forcibly displaced because of their religion, despite living in Kashmir for centuries.
+While Our Moon Has Blood Clots is often clubbed alongside trauma narratives from post-colonial or insurgency-affected regions, the story of the Kashmiri Pandits represents something uniquely alarming: in a country where Hindus are the majority, an entire Hindu community was forcibly displaced because of their religion, despite living in Kashmir for centuries.
 The principles of non-violence, secularism, and tolerance, foundational to the Indian republic, failed to protect them.